October Cohort Priority Deadline

 Over the years, the Accelerated BSN curriculum has been honed and perfected to encompass the highest quality nursing education.
 Instructional components of the Accelerated BSN Option consist of nursing theory courses offered 100% online; clinical rotations completed in or near a student’s home community, and on-campus residencies: two-week lab/clinical combination and advanced concepts/capstone week.

 Deadlines to apply

 - February Cohort Deadline: July 30

 - October Cohort Priority Deadline: March 30 – Applications are reviewed on a first come, first served basis until June 30 or until cohort is full.

-- Successful: The attrition rate is less than 1%; the NCLEX first-attempt pass rate consistently exceeds the national average.
-The Accelerated Option graduates are well-prepared and are able to assume the role of a professional nurse.
+The attrition rate is less than 1%, and first-time NCLEX pass rates consistently exceed the national average.
+Our graduates are well-prepared and able to assume the role of a professional registered nurse.

-- Accredited: The Undergraduate Program is fully accredited by the Commission on Collegiate Nursing Education (CCNE)
+UW Oshkosh’s undergraduate nursing program is fully accredited by the Commission on Collegiate Nursing Education (CCNE).

-- Self-paced: The entire cohort progresses through the curriculum together.
+Each cohort progresses through the curriculum together.
 Students must adhere to all course schedules and due dates.
 It is recommended that students reduce employment during the program to ensure their success.

-- Self-directed: Although the coursework requires a significant amount of independent work, courses are closely guided by the course instructor in a highly structured online class.
+Although the coursework requires a significant amount of independent studying, courses are closely guided by the instructor in a highly structured online learning environment.

-- Easy: Coursework is rigorous to best prepare competent new nurses.
+Coursework is rigorous to best-prepare competent, new nurses.
 Students typically spend 8-12 hours on coursework each day.